Table of contents

 Mobile payments require no physical contact between the smartphone and payment gateway – customers just tap or hold their device over the reader to pay.
 The most popular examples of mobile payment solutions are Apple Pay, Google Pay and Samsung Pay.

 It’s important to note these payments are just as secure as chip and PIN.
 They have several layers of security built into the process to protect banking information.
 The data involved in a mobile transaction is tokenized and dynamic, so it’s constantly changing.
 This means the account details on a device can’t be cloned into anything valuable to fraudsters.
+Combined with 3D Secure, an authentication protocol, these cashless payment methods offer an even higher level of protection against fraud and unauthorised access.

 What’s more, Apple Pay is protected by Face ID, Apple’s facial recognition technology.
 To initiate an Apple Pay transaction, you have to unlock your phone by confirming your facial identity.
 So even if your device is stolen, no one will be able to get at your data.